 |Bike Rental||20,000JPY for whole tour (road bikes / e-hybrid bikes)|

-Nikko has been a sacred land of Shugen-do (mountain asceticism) for ages and is also the place where Ieyasu Tokugawa, the founder of the Edo Shogunate, was laid to rest.
-As a result of these features, many bushi visited this place for hundreds of years.
+Nikko has been a sacred land of Shugen-do (mountain asceticism) for ages and is also the place where Ieyasu Tokugawa, the founder and the first “Shogun” of the Edo Shogunate, was laid to rest.
+As a result of these features, many “Samurai” visited this place for hundreds of years.
 Nikko offers so many tourist attractions and entertainment such as magnificent temples and shrines including the World Heritage site Nikko Toshogu Shrine that there is even a famous saying “See Nikko before you die.”
 Your journey starts in this place.
-You will first bike from a rural area in the north of the Kanto Plain to the highland resort of Nasu where you find summerhouses of aristocrats and the Emperor.
-Then, you will travel through mountainous onsen (hot spring) areas to finally arrive at the historic samurai town of Aizu.
+You will firstly cycle from a rural area in the north of the Kanto Plain to the highland resort of Nasu where you find summerhouses of aristocrats and the Emperor.
+Then, you will travel through rural rice field areas to finally arrive at the historic castle town of Shirakawa.

 In this foodie’s bike tour, you will visit these historic towns and stay at long-established hotels and ryokans (inns), which have been welcoming VIPs from inside and outside Japan for a long time, and also at accommodations that are committed to serving high quality meals.
 Take in the scenery of mountains, highlands, and rural areas while you bike through them, and enjoy gastronomic exploration in the rice production center of the Kanto region, the largest dairy region of Japan’s mainland, and towns offering delicious fresh vegetables as well as many onsen spots.

-- Go on an eating spree and experience a wide variety of great food that Japan has to offer, everything from ramen, soba, blow fish, wagyu beef, highland vegetables, jidori chicken, French food, a multi-course traditional Japanese dinner (“kaiseki”), ice cream, and cheese.
+- Go on an eating spree and experience a wide variety of great food that Japan has to offer, everything from ramen, soba, blow fish, wagyu beef, highland vegetables, jidori chicken, a multi-course traditional Japanese dinner (“kaiseki”), ice cream, and cheese cake etc..

 - Bike through spectacular views of lines of cedars, rural areas, panoramas of mountains, beautiful valleys, and houses with thatched rooves.